 |Nature of relapse ||Late relapses very rare; relapse is as classical HL ||Late relapses are more common; relapse may be as nodular lymphocyte-predominant HL or as diffuse large B-cell lymphoma |

-Hodgkin lymphoma commences in a single lymphocyte in a lymph node or other organ and, in the ...
+Hodgkin lymphoma commences in a single lymphocyte in a lymph node or other organ and, in the usual case ...